 Over the sea to Skye

-It makes sense to sing here about a “lass” since our main character in Outlander is a lass who stumbled through the stone circles of time, landing 200 years in the past and in a world where Bonnie Prince Charlie (Edward Stuart) was stoking support among the Scottish Highlanders to take part in his failed bid for the thrown.
+It makes sense to sing here about a “lass” since our main character in Outlander is a lass who stumbled through the stone circles of time, landing 200 years in the past and in a world where Bonnie Prince Charlie (Edward Stuart) was stoking support among the Scottish Highlanders to take part in his failed bid for the throne.

 Speed bonnie boat like a bird on the wing